redwoodjs/redwood/docs/docs/quick-start.md

 yarn rw storybook
 ```

-Before you start, see if the Redwood CLI's `setup ui` command has your favorite styling library:
+Before you start, see if the CLI's `setup ui` command has your favorite styling library:

 ```
 yarn rw setup ui --help